chastitywhiterose/Chastity-Code-Cookbook/Chastity-Code-Cookbook.md

 <https://www.gnu.org/licenses/lgpl-3.0.html>

 The Lesser GPL is very much like the regular GPL with an important exception.
 It is to allow proprietary programs to use a library.
-At first I didn't see the point of this, however when I read the following article, I came to understand better.
+At first, I didn't see the point of this; however, when I read the following article, I came to understand better.

 <https://www.gnu.org/licenses/why-not-lgpl.html>

-The reason it was to the advantage of the Free Software community to alloy the GNU C library to be linked by propriety programs is that it prevents the need for those developers to rely on other proprietary software.
+The reason it was to the advantage of the Free Software community to allow the GNU C library to be linked by proprietary programs is that it prevents the need for those developers to rely on other proprietary software.

-When I think about it, would I really want someone to have to rely on a C compiler or library made by Microsoft or Apple because they couldn't use Gnu Libc for the proprietary game they made?
+When I think about it, would I really want someone to have to rely on a C compiler or library made by Microsoft or Apple because they couldn't use GNU Libc for the proprietary game they made?
 No, I wouldn't want that.
 I will explain my reasons for this.

-Basically, complying with the normal GPL3 prevents someone from profiting off of their work.
+Basically, complying with the normal GPL3 prevents someone from profiting from their work.
 If you are required to provide the source code, then anyone smart enough to compile it on their system can copy and modify your game infinitely without paying you.

-The Lesser GPL3 allows someone for example to use a free library to implement the graphics,sound, etc. for their game or utility program without providing the source code to their own program which uses these libraries, but does not copy code from it.
+The Lesser GPL3 allows someone, for example, to use a free library to implement the graphics, sound, etc., for their game or utility program without providing the source code to their own program, which uses these libraries, but does not copy code from it.

-In short, if you want to make money, you probably want the Lesser GPL but if you just want to be a nice person and make your code free for education and entertainment of all people without promise of reward, the normal GPL serves the purpose best in my opinion.
+In short, if you want to make money, you probably want the Lesser GPL, but if you just want to be a nice person and make your code free for the education and entertainment of all people without promise of reward, the normal GPL serves the purpose best in my opinion.

 There are hundreds of other software licenses to be considered if you have written a program and want to decide which terms to release it under.
-You can of course create your own from scratch but it might be worth reading about those that already exist to see if they match your ideals.
+You can, of course, create your own from scratch, but it might be worth reading about those that already exist to see if they match your ideals.

+## Free vs. Proprietary

+I am not against proprietary programs when they are video games for entertainment only.
+I also believe the programmers should be paid for their work, like any other job, to help them survive.

-My ideals are different than that of most programmers.
-My goal is to write books to share my code and to teach people how to do things, but I don't plan to profit off the code because I value individual freedom more than I do money.
+But my personal ideals are different from those of most programmers.
+My goal is to write books to share my code and to teach people how to do things, but I don't plan to profit off the code because I value individual Freedom more than I do money.
 I hope that even after my death, others will still learn the joy of computer programming and use it to make great things.

-Writing computer software isn't just a hobby or a business, it is a ministry.
-Think about all the software which has been written to create the internet and allow people to write books and share them with the world.
-Think about the programmers that made video and audio recording, encoding, and formatting possible.
+Writing computer software isn't just a hobby or a business; it is a ministry.
+Think about all the software that has been written to create the internet and allow people to write books and share them with the world.
+Think about the programmers who made video and audio recording, encoding, and formatting possible.

+This book is about computer programming, not religion, but I must say, if you had a message that would save the lives or the souls of others, would you really want to be restricted in what manner you use to share that information?
+Therefore, I propose that Free Software is a necessity in light of Digital Rights Management and companies like Amazon removing ebooks from people's devices that they have already paid for.

+Traditional books are dying, and bookstores are closing.
+If we don't work together to stop digital book burning, then we lose the final method of sharing words of eternal value.

 # Chapter 11: The Prayer of Saint Chastity